Real estate is a dynamic asset. It can produce passive income. With enough work, it can produce even more income.

 The PAL rules are nuanced, but not all that difficult to plan for and avoid.
 One way to avoid the rules is to qualify as a “real estate professional.”

 The Real Estate Professional Exception

-The real estate professional exception is set out in the Code.
+The real estate professional exception is set out in the tax code.
 It essentially treats rental real estate as any other trade or business in which the taxpayer materially participates.
-These non-real estate businesses are able to generate tax deductions that can offset other items of income, such as employee wages.
+These real estate businesses are able to generate tax deductions that can offset other items of income, such as employee wages.

 The Code defines a “real property trade or business” as: